 A good practice tip for any individual filing bankruptcy with a personal guarantee is to name any co-guarantors on the bankruptcy petition to avoid post-petition indemnity claims.

 If you have a personal guarantee that you cannot satisfy, you should consult a bankruptcy attorney to consider your options.
 Likewise, in many circumstances, individuals can file for personal bankruptcy protection and still keep their businesses active.
-This eliminates any personal obligation on the guarantee and the lender can only pursue the business for the funds.
+Barski Law Firm has decades of experience discharging personal guaranties in bankrputcy.
+Contact us today to discuss your options.